camerond/camerondaigle/posts/three-types-of-meetings.md

 type:  If your decision meeting ends without a decision, congrats, you've just experienced an Unsatisfying Status Meeting.

-Decision meetings may be the rarest type of _explicitly_ defined meetings, but "syncs" or "alignment" meetings (decision meetings) that don't reach a decision point (bad status meetings) are probably the _most_ common meeting to glut your calendar, and wear you out.
+Decision Meetings may be the rarest type of _explicitly_ defined meetings, but "syncs" or "alignment" meetings (decision meetings) that don't reach a decision point (bad Status Meetings) are probably the _most_ common meeting to glut your calendar, and wear you out.

 It's also possible that, while a decision wasn't made, someone gave some